panzerdp/dmitripavlutin.com/content/posts/131-react-debounce-throttle/index.md

 In this post, I'll learn how to correctly use React hooks to create debounced and throttled callbacks in React.

-*If you're unfamiliar with debounce and throttle concepts, I recommend checking [The Difference Between Throttling and Debouncing](https://css-tricks.com/the-difference-between-throttling-and-debouncing/).*
+*If you're unfamiliar with debounce and throttle concepts, I recommend checking [Debouncing and Throttling Explained Through Examples](https://css-tricks.com/debouncing-throttling-explained-examples/).*

-## 1. The dummy approach
+## 1. The callback without debouncing

-## 2.
+## 2. Debounce a callback, first attempt

+## 3. Debounce a callback, second attempt

+## 4. Conclusion